TimeWarpEngineering/timewarp-architecture/TimeWarp.Console/Kanban/Backlog/001_Set-Up-Project-Structure.md

 ## Description

-Create the initial project structure for the .NET 8 console app template.
+Create the initial project structure for the .NET 8 console application.
 This will serve as the foundation for integrating Dependency Injection, Hosting, and System.CommandLine in subsequent tasks.

 ## Requirements

 - Create a new console application project targeting **.NET 8.0**.
-- Use `ConsoleApp` as the project name, which will serve as the placeholder in the template.
+- Use `ConsoleApp` as the project name.
 - Organize project files and folders logically using the following structure:
   - `Source` for source code.
   - `Tests` for unit tests.
   - `Documentation` for project documentation.
 - Ensure the project builds and runs successfully.
-- Prepare the project for transformation into a reusable template.

 ## Checklist